htmlcsstoimage/docs/getting-started/templates.md

     "message": "The tryit plan is limited to 1 template" }
 ```
 {% include hint.md title="Plan Limits" text="Plans include a limited number of different templates.
-See PRICING LINK for details.
-You can edit your existing templates though, as explained below.
-LINK TO BELOW" %}
+See [pricing](https://htmlcsstoimage.com/pricing) for details.
+You can edit your existing templates an unlimited number of times." %}
 <hr>

 ## Editing a Template